 • Figma.

-SaaS apps examples
+Most popular SaaS apps

 Although all these products are SaaS, they are built differently.
 Thus, to understand the SaaS development world better, let’s shift focus to the types of SaaS products.